ע

 Our noun αγων (agon), civilized conflict, is used 6 times in the New Testament, see full concordance, and from it derive:

 • The noun αγωνια (agonia), also meaning duel or governed contest (Luke 22:44 only).
-This word is closely similar to the previous, accept perhaps that the previous is a static matter-of-fact word, whereas our noun αγωνια (agonia) resembles an active noun that captures an instance of the action of a verb.
+This word is closely similar to the previous, except perhaps that the previous is a static matter-of-fact word, whereas our noun αγωνια (agonia) resembles an active noun that captures an instance of the action of a verb.
 Translations of the New Testament tend to gratefully embrace the English word agony (which indeed comes from our noun) but that's deceptive.
 Our word does not merely describe someone suffering, but someone suffering within the bounds of set restrictions, within an arena of rules and in full view of a cheering audience.
 Note that thanks to the gospels, the passion of the Christ is the most publicly scrutinized episode of suffering in mankind's history.

 • The verb αγωνιζμαι (agonizomai), meaning to duel or contend for a prize, to engage in a very serious conflict but on a stage where there are rules and spectators.
 This verb was also used to describe contenders in a court, who debated each other in the hope that a judge would declare them victorious.
 This verb is used 7 times, see full concordance, and from it in turn come: